appsmithorg/appsmith-docs/website/docs/build-apps/performance-best-practices.md

 ```
 </dd>

-* **Leverage JS Object Mutations**: If you’re keeping data purely on the client side and do not need to pass it to the server, consider using JSObject variable [mutation](/write-code/best-practices#use-mutable-js-variables).
-This approach can offer better performance than using `storeValue()`.
+* **Leverage JS Object Mutations**: If you're storing data only on the client side and don't need to send it to the server, consider mutating JSObject variables [mutation](/write-code/best-practices#use-mutable-js-variables).
+This can perform better than using `storeValue()`.

 <dd>